-- Discuss the year in general, but also acknowledge that in the later part of the appraisal year, there may have been significant change in the work being done, how it’s done, how it’s prioritized, etc.
+- Discuss the year in general, but also acknowledge that there may have been significant change in the work being done, how it is done, how it is prioritized, etc.

 - If asking for change be clear about what and why.
 Be willing to offer assistance for that change.

-- Talk about what’s on the short term and long term horizon for the employee and department goals.
+- Talk about what is on the short term and long-term horizon for the employee and department goals.

 Unique situations: Accordion Closed

-- If your employee transferred to your supervision during the year, focus the discussion on the time they’ve been working for you.
+- If your employee transferred to your supervision during the year,focus the discussion on the time they have been working for you.
 The employee may want to provide some more detail about accomplishments, goals met, etc. from the previous role in an additional document.

-- If you have a newer employee, focus the discussion on the time they’ve been working for you and your expectations and goals moving forward.
+- If you have a newer employee, focus the discussion on the time they have been working for you and your expectations and goals moving forward.

-- If you have a new service professional hired since 4/1/2020, you are not required to complete an appraisal during this cycle.
+- If you have a new service professional hired since 4/1/2021, you are not required to complete a performance appraisal during this cycle.

 Probationary appraisals for new classified staff: Accordion Closed

-- If you have completed and submitted to HR a probationary appraisal for an employee since 4/1/2020, there’s nothing further you need for this appraisal cycle.
+- If you have completed and submitted a probationary performance appraisal to HR for an employee since 4/1/2021,there is nothing further you need for this performance appraisal cycle.

-- If you have a classified staff probationary employee who still requires an appraisal, you can use the streamlined version or the regular version.
-Once the discussion has occurred, please send an email to HR Performance Appraisals with the name, the employee ID and a brief message that they have completed their probation and you are moving them from probationary status to regular status.
+- If you have a classified staff probationary employee who still requires a performance appraisal,you can use the streamlined version or the regular version.
+Once the discussion has occurred, please send an email to HR Performance Appraisals with the employee’s name, the employee ID, and a brief message that they have completed their probation period and you are moving them from probationary status to regular status.

-- If you have a classified staff probationary employee who you feel may not complete the probationary period due to performance issues or budget issues, you must contact Patsy Crofford, Employee Relations Consultant, to discuss your concerns well in advance of the end of the probationary period.
+- If you have a classified staff probationary employee who you feel may not complete the probationary period due to performance issues or budget issues, you must contact Patsy Crofford – Employee Relations Analyst, Senior or HR Performance Appraisals to discuss your concerns well in advance of the end of the probationary period.